-It is possible to override (replace or add) construction variables when calling a builder method by passing them as keyword arguments.
-These overrides will only be in effect when building that target, and will not affect other parts of the build.
+Keyword arguments that are not specifically recognized are treated as construction variable overrides, which replace or add those variables on a limited basis.
+These overrides will only be in effect when building the target of the builder call, and will not affect other parts of the build.
 For example, if you want to specify some libraries needed by just one program: